-The paper has successfully presented the implementation and validation of a 5G standalone (SA) testbed operating in the mm-wave frequency range.
+The paper has successfully presented the implementation and validation of a 5G standalone (SA) testbed operating in the sub-6 GHz frequency range.
 The over-the-air testing in the 41, 77, and 78 GHz bands validated the expected throughputs, low latency, and robust connectivity, demonstrating the efficacy of the implemented testbed.
-The detailed analysis of network traffic captured on the testbed provided valuable insights into the distribution of protocols, flows, and signaling procedures, with improved reliability of 0.45% packet loss achieved experimentally.
+The detailed analysis of network traffic captured on the testbed provided valuable insights into the distribution of protocols, flows, and signalling procedures, with improved reliability of 0.45% packet loss achieved experimentally.
 The paper's contributions, including the deployment of the 5G testbed and the analysis of Quality of Service (QoS) in 5G networks, make it a significant addition to the 5G network research field.
 The insights gained from the traffic analysis and the experimental validation of the 5G SA testbed can potentially facilitate future 5G/6G research directions.
 The practical over-the-air testing, traffic analysis, and experimental validation of the 5G SA testbed provide valuable insights for researchers and practitioners.
-In addition to validating the testbed's performance, this study highlights critical security vulnerabilities inherent in 5G SA deployments.
-Future work will focus on integrating advanced security measures into the testbed, such as real-time intrusion detection systems and machine learning models capable of detecting and mitigating network anomalies.
-The integration of zero-trust frameworks will also be pivotal in fortifying 5G networks against emerging threats.
-Addressing these security concerns is essential to ensure the robustness and reliability of 5G as it transitions toward 6G technologies.

-In summary, the paper's detailed experimental setup and results and potential applications for future research explorations make it a valuable contribution to the 5G network research field.
+In summary, the paper's detailed experimental setup, results, and potential applications for future research explorations make it a valuable contribution to the 5G network research field.
 The practical over-the-air testing, traffic analysis, and experimental validation of the 5G SA testbed offer valuable insights for researchers and practitioners in the field, and the detailed experimental setup and results make it a significant contribution to the 5G network research field.

-In the future, several research opportunities can extend this study to the following areas:
+In the future, several research opportunities can extend this study:

 Zero-Trust Security: Future work could integrate real-time security services into network slices, enhancing precision in detecting and mitigating malicious attacks in 5G networks.
-This would involve the development of advanced security frameworks that proactively defend against threats, ensuring the testbed's resilience under varying attack scenarios.

-Machine Learning Optimizations: Using traffic data from the testbed, machine learning models could predict network behavior, improve Quality of Service (QoS), and detect performance anomalies.
-These AI-driven models can help automate network management, reducing human intervention while enhancing operational efficiency.
+Machine Learning Optimizations: Using traffic data from the testbed, machine learning models could predict network behavior, improve QoS, and detect performance anomalies.

-6G Exploration: The testbed is well-suited for 6G research, particularly in ultra-reliable low-latency communication (URLLC), massive IoT, and higher frequency bands.
-This would open new avenues for testing future communication technologies, including holographic telepresence and immersive media, which require the extreme bandwidth and minimal latency that 6G promises.
+6G Exploration: The testbed is well-suited for 6G research, particularly in ultra-reliable low-latency communication, massive IoT, and higher frequency bands.

 Industry 4.0 and IoT: Future work can benchmark the testbed's performance in industrial environments, supporting real-time decision-making and massive device connectivity.
-For example: